ted-spence-avalara/developer-dot/_posts/2018-01-04-AvaTax-18-1-patch-notes.md

   <li>Support for company distance threshold data for EU VAT tax calculation</li>
   <li>Support for Mini-One-Stop-Shop metadata for EU VAT customers</li>
 </ul>

+<h3>Importer of Record</h3>

+In AvaTax 18.1, Avalara will re-introduce the "Importer of Record" system for identifying companies obligated to pay certain value-added and customs/tariff/duty taxes.
+This feature has been present in AvaTax for a while, but we are improving and upcating our documentation to clarify its purpose and utility.

+The Importer of Record field will be available in both the [CreateTransaction API](/api-reference/avatax/rest/v2/methods/Transactions/CreateTransaction/) and the [CreateNexus API](/api-reference/avatax/rest/v2/methods/Nexus/CreateNexus/).
+You can choose whether a company is considered the importer of record either by configuring the company's nexus settings, or during each individual transaction by setting the flag on the [CreateTransactionModel](/api-reference/avatax/rest/v2/models/CreateTransactionModel/).
+Additionally, a company configuration value that controls how these fields behave will be available in the [SetCompanyConfiguration API](/api-reference/avatax/rest/v2/methods/Companies/SetCompanyConfiguration/).

+When you declare your company as the importer of record, many customs, duties, and value-added taxes will apply to your company.
+If you are not the importer of record, those taxes will not apply to your company.

+For customers calculating international taxes, or taxes that apply when products are shipped cross border, you should review how your code sets this value.

 <h3>Item Attributes</h3>